 Here you find a description of the Repetier-Server API:

-Repetier-Server exists as a free and a pro version.
-Both are identical with the difference of a license key enabling the pro features.
-While it is legally possible to sell printers with only the free version, we highly recommend to sell the pro versions.
+Repetier-Server exists as a Free, an OEM and a Pro version.
+All are identical with the difference of a license key enabling the Pro features.
+While it is legally possible to sell printers with only the free version, we highly recommend to sell the OEM or Pro versions.
 This has some advantages for you like:

 - You can make your own branding with your logo, name and colors.

-- Slicing without installing any additional software (coming soon)
+- Slicing without installing any additional software (coming soon for Pro version)

 - Webcam & timelapse support